Miyamoto765/sleep-tracker/arduino/README.md

    - Check COM port selection
    - Close other programs using the serial port

-3. **INMP441 not working:**
+3. **MAX9814 not working:**
-   - Verify ESP32 board is selected (not Arduino UNO)
+   - Verify analog pin A0 is connected correctly
-   - Check I2S pin connections
+   - Check power connections (5V and GND)
-   - Ensure I2S library is properly initialized
+   - Ensure gain pin is properly configured (GND for 60dB recommended)
+   - Test with Serial Monitor to see if audio samples are being read

 ## Python Dependencies